MicrosoftDocs/PowerShell-Docs/dsc/add-parameters-to-a-configuration.md

 )
 ```

-Within your configuration you can then specify your `-ComputerName` parameter when defining your Node block.
+Within your configuration, you can then specify your `-ComputerName` parameter when defining your Node block.

 ```powershell
 Node $ComputerName